This was a great success

-This is the information that Chris, our contact in the Lipopo School has sent to us:
+This is the information that Chris, our contact in the school in Iipopo has sent to us:

 Iipopo (pronounced ee-po-po) is a small rural farming community located 40 kilometers from the nearest town.
 Our school, Iipopo Combined School, serves 383 children from kindergarten to tenth grade.
 Because our teaching faculty has long held a high standard of excellence and a strong commitment to educating in a very traditional setting, many of our students walk as far as five miles to attend our school.

 Much of our community relies on subsistence farming and herding livestock for a living, with very little money to boost the school's funding.
 As a result our financial account is constantly insufficient to keep the basic classroom needs appropriately stocked and available to the students.
 Each year only so much can be covered; important regular updates to keep up with our growing size continue to fall behind schedule.

 There is a need to purchase the appropriate amount of textbooks for each course, as well as the appropriate maps and teaching tools to present lessons.
 Currently in many classes we are using outdated books, with upwards of six students sharing a single textbook.

 AKUN = small projects + big impact